MA and MRes Application Process

 - a place on the waiting list, if the programme is already full

 - an offer of a place on our Graduate Diploma Art & Design pre-master's Programme, which we have designed especially to help transition students to full MA programmes (with January and July 2021 start dates)

 - a rejection letter

 The timetable is the same if you have been invited to attend an interview.

 Accepting your offer

-If you receive an offer of a place, you will be required to accept your offer and pay a non-refundable deposit to secure your place.
+If you receive an offer of a place, you will be required to accept your offer within three weeks from the date of your offer.
+You will then need to pay a non-refundable deposit to secure your place.
 This deposit will be offset against your tuition fees.